 Dry dog food comes in a huge range of flavors.
-Some are even designed for specific breeds, sizes, and ages.
+Some options are even designed for specific breeds, sizes, and ages.

 The best kibble dog food will provide the perfect balance of nutrition.
 But, it will also be tasty enough that your dog will look forward to every mealtime.